-Purchasing should be open and result in effective competition in the provision of goods and services.
+Procurement methods should be well considered, providing interested suppliers with the opportunity to provide works, goods and services resulting in effective competition in the provision of works, goods and services.
 Council must give fair and equitable consideration to all prospective suppliers.